vnagpal81/http-webserver/docs/README.md

 (1) Any of the modules except Resources or Echo

-(2) Any of the HTTP methods except GET Resource
+(2) Any of the HTTP methods except GET and POST Resource

 (3) Connection: Keep-Alive header implementation of persistent TCP connections.